 |Storing||Wash leaves, blot dry, wrap in paper towel, and put parsley in a plastic bag in the refrigerator for up to a few days.
 To freeze leaves, spread them on a baking sheet and put in the freezer; then transfer into freezer containers.
 Dry whole sprigs, crumble the leaves and store in airtight containers.|

 Petroselinum crispum var. neapolitanum.
 Flat-leaf parsley – also known as Italian – has a stronger and more flavourful taste than the curly leaf variety.
 It has flat, glossy, serrated leaves and the flavour has a hint of pepper or licorice.
-Flat leaf parsley is favoured by chefs because it contains significantly more of the essential… Read more »
+Flat-leaf parsley is favoured by chefs because it contains significantly more of the essential oils….
+Read more »

 Petroselinum crispum var.
 Crispum.
 Curly parsley is generally used as a garnish, but it is becoming more indispensable in cooking.
-It is a major component of bouquet garnish, a French term for a collection of mixed herbs.
-Darki is an outstanding variety that forms a clump of very tight, heavy and curled dark green leaves….
-Read more »
+It is a major component of fine herbes (blend of fresh parsley, chives, chervil, and tarragon) and bouquet garni, a French term for a collection of mixed herbs (traditionally thyme, bay leaf, and parsley).
+Darki… Read more »

 Back to Organic Edibles.